Bob Mitchell (baseball): Biography

-YMitchell never forgot his former Negro league ballplayers, becoming an advocate for those men whose careers in the Negro leagues did not pave the way for inclusion into organized baseball.
+Mitchell never forgot his former Negro league ballplayers, becoming an advocate for those men whose careers in the Negro leagues did not pave the way for inclusion into organized baseball.
 In 1993, he successfully lobbied Major League Baseball for a pension plan for black players who were excluded after 1947, the year Jackie Robinson integrated white baseball, getting about 85 players were granted an annual pension.
 While some MLB teams added black players to their rosters during the decade after Robinson's breakthrough, most only signed one or two black players at a time.
 Those actions denied most Negro leaguers the chance to show off their skills in the majors and also denied them the pensions afforded those players.

 Mitchell continued the fight for those who continued playing in the Negro leagues ball after 1947.
 As a result, additional black players became eligible to receive supplementary financial assistance from MLB in 2004, including survivor benefits for widows and supplementary financial assistance.
 As of late 2003, 41 Negro leagues players were drawing the annual $10,000 pension while supplying health insurance for an additional 34 Negro leagues players and spouses, included in the separate 1993 deal.

 In his third attempt to aid Negro leaguers, Mitchell managed to get MLB to finally decide that players on segregated black baseball teams in the late 1940s and 1950s were discriminated against because the so-called white leagues did not fully integrate until 1959.

 Mitchell received his due recognition in 2008, when he was selected by the Arizona Diamondbacks in the MLB special draft of the surviving Negro league players.
 Hall of Fame Baseball player Dave Winfield hatched the idea to have this draft while MLB clubs each selected a former NLB player.

 Mitchell settled in Tampa Bay, Florida and took an active role in teaching children the essentials of reading, writing, and arithmetic as well as moral values and the importance of faith.
 He died on June 12, 2019.